nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Time complexity estimate with [charmbracelet/mods](https://github.com/charmbracelet/mods)

 This is one of recommended use cases by OpenAI website.
 It can produce fairly good estimations.
 However, in its direct form usefulness is questionable, since complex cases are not handled precisely enough, educational potential is limited, and simple cases do not require this.
 Perhaps, this will be utilized in future work on using models in compiler and programming.
 Copy function and pipe it to model with prompt asking for time complexity estimation.
-Bellow is an example.
+Below is an example.

 ```